YoungBoy Never Broke Again discography

-The discography of American rapper YoungBoy Never Broke Again consists of eight studio albums, three compilation albums, 26 mixtapes (including six collaborative mixtapes), three extended plays, and 102 singles (including twenty-three as a featured artist).
+The discography of American YoungBoy Never Broke Again consists of nine studio albums, four compilation albums, 26 mixtapes (including six collaborative mixtapes), three extended plays, and 102 singles (including twenty-three as a featured artist).
 His music has been released on record labels 101 Distribution, Atlantic Records, and Motown Records, along with subsidiaries Never Broke Again and Artist Partner Group.
 With over 80 million digital units sold in the United States, he is among the highest certified artists in the United States.
 YoungBoy has achieved four number-one albums on the Billboard 200 and one top-ten hit on the Billboard Hot 100.
 In 2022, YoungBoy received a plaque from the Recording Industry Association of America which reads "100 RIAA Gold/Platinum Certifications", making him the youngest artist to receive this at just 22 years old.
 He is also the youngest artist in history to chart 100 songs on the Billboard Hot 100 at just 23 years old.

 After signing with Atlantic Records in 2017, YoungBoy released his seventh mixtape, AI YoungBoy, his first appearance on the Billboard 200 at number 24.
 The mixtape was later certified platinum by the Recording Industry Association of America (RIAA).
 AI YoungBoy was preceded by two singles, "Untouchable" and "No Smoke".
 These singles peaked at numbers 95 and 61 on the US Billboard Hot 100, respectively, and became certified 2× Platinum and 3× Platinum by the Recording Industry Association of America (RIAA).
 In April 2018, YoungBoy released his debut studio album, Until Death Call My Name.
 The album debuted within the top 10 of the Billboard 200, and later became certified 2× platinum by the RIAA.
 The album included two of YoungBoy's most renowned singles, "Outside Today" and "Diamond Teeth Samurai", peaking at number 31 and 59 on the Billboard Hot 100, and were certified 4× platinum and platinum by the RIAA.